HaoyiZhu/homepage/content/project/ponderv2-pave-the-way-for-3d-foundation-model-with-a-universal-pre-training-paradigm/index.md

 ---
 title: "PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm"
 subtitle: "PonderV2"
+summary: A general 3D pre-training approach establishing a pathway to 3D foundational models.
 date: 2023-10-13T00:00:00Z

 # Publication type.